My Favorite 26 Things to do Cape Town, South Africa

 My Favorite 25 Things to do Cape Town, South Africa - Understand

 Cape Town needs no introduction - it's famous for its incredible scenery, quirky weather and European 'savoir vivre' lifestyle.
 The former British 'Cape Colony' has been getting much cheaper since the harsh devaluation of the South African Rand.
 It's now starting to become a victim of its own success, with a huge influx of European tourists and Chinese tour groups.

 Cape Town is a rather small city, with just a few focal points of interest; compared to my last visit a few years ago, it now feels exceedingly crowded.

-The city is blessed with warm, sunny weather in summer (much like San Francisco) and misty, rainy days during most of winter (just like San Francisco this winter).
-While quality hotels here aren’t cheap, prices for local services like food of comparable quality are easily 40-50% lower than in the US.
+The city is blessed with warm, sunny weather in summer (much like San Francisco) and misty, rainy days during most of winter (just like San Francisco in winter).
+While quality hotels here aren't cheap, prices for local services like food of comparable quality are easily 40-50% lower than in the US.

 South Africa is home to a huge agricultural industry and a number of food entrepreneurs have set up shop to make use of this bounty.
 However, good and cheap food needs to be discovered in Cape Town - it is NOT on every corner.

 My Favorite 25 Things to do Cape Town, South Africa - Get Around

 With its small streets - many with a steep slope - traffic feels incredibly hectic in Cape Town.
 South Africans are good drivers in terms of skills, but drive small cars in an aggressive manner - more like traffic in Germany or Dubai than what we are used to in America.

 Uber is in town and rides are very affordable.
 The same is true for car rentals which give you many more options to explore the 'hinterland'.

 Don't rely on public transport here; it's spotty and unreliable and after dark it's just a big no-no.